mgiks/RandomChessSquareGenerator/README.md

-Just a piece of horrible code.
-(Not for long though)
+Just a piece of horrible code(Not for long though)